BernhardWebstudio/svelte-virtual-table/README.md

 {/await}
 ```

+Pay attention to the `role` attributes: those are highly recommended if you want to have the table behave as such also in accessibility contexts.
+While this is not necessarily needed for ordinary tables, this one is required to use `display: block` on the table element (see Development Notes](#development-notes)), which in turn makes these role attributes necessary, still.

 You can find an example-app in the [GitHub Repo](https://github.com/BernhardWebstudio/svelte-virtual-table/tree/main/example-app).

 ## Styling

+As written in the [Development Notes](#development-notes), there are a few drawbacks to consider from the current implementation relying on actual `<table>` markup.
+Use the property `requireBorderCollapse` to switch between one or the other mode depending on your styling needs.

-As written in the [Development Notes](#development-notes), table and tbody are unfortunately currently required to have `display: block` set (please, feel free to open a PR with a better implementation).
+`<table>` is unfortunately currently required to have `display: block` set (please, feel free to open a PR with a better implementation, or wait until the approach using native `<table>` elements is finally given up on).

 One other thing that has to be considered: as the table might not have loaded all rows, the width of the rows might be different, depending on which rows are currently displayed.
 That is why `table-layout: fixed` is used.
 Make sure to assign widths to your table cells (see the example-app for a possible solution).

 ## Development Notes